20-20k/hello-world/README.md

 # hello-world
 First repository
-Never thought i'd be learning a programming lansuage in my 40's
+Never thought i'd be learning a programming language in my 40's